 Real-world (Jeep Liberty shuts off but restarts) example

-Below is a real-word description of the Jeep liberty shutting down phenomenon?
+Below is a real-world description of the Jeep liberty shut-down phenomenon?

-Have a look on the above forum as there are many examples of owners experiencing the same issue with reported solutions.
+Have a look at the above forum as there are many examples of owners experiencing the same issue with reported solutions.

 IAC Valve (Idle Air Control)